 We know that not all wheelchairs are created equally and there are many factors to consider when purchasing a wheelchair.
-As every wheelchair should be uniquely prescribed to enable the person to reach a maximum level of functioning, Newcastle Mobility has an onsite occupational therapist to assist with providing assessments to ensure the best fit.
+As every wheelchair should be uniquely prescribed to enable the person to reach a maximum level of functioning.

 Wheeled Mobility Assessment

 Wheelchairs are designed for either independent or dependent mobility, are manual or powered and can either fold or not.

 Is it too heavy?
 Can it be transported?
 Are there too many moving parts?
 Does it tilt to enhance postural control?
 Does it facilitate an efficient push stroke?
 Can it be adjusted to accommodate growth and functional changes?
 Is the back support appropriate?

 Assessment and education to enable safe function when using powered mobility equipment and assist to find the most appropriate powered mobility option, whether it is a powered wheelchair or a motorised mobility scooter.

 If an alternative method of driving is needed beyond the traditional joystick maybe in the form of head, foot, elbow or a sip and puff control, we can assist in finding the solution to make this happen.

 Even for those unable to independently control a powered wheelchair it could still be the preferred option.
 An attendant control can reduce manual handling stress for carers as it eliminates the need to push.